4.2. Mapping rules: France

 Enter the Population of the administrative division for municipalities and development areas.

-If there is no data for areas under development, then enter the same value for a major zone that is used for the municipality.
+If there is no data for development areas, then enter the same value for a major zone as there is for the municipality.

 4.2.3.
 Roads